 Volunteering can have the features of formalization and informalization.
 Formal volunteering has the characteristics of contractual relations within the organizational structure and carries therein the authority of the organization, and partly the professional knowledge.
 The latter is less structured and contains the sense of responsibility borne by the individual social role of friends, neighbours or citizens (Onyx and Leonard, 2002).
 When it comes to informal forms of volunteering among young people, there is no reliable comprehensive data in Croatia, but there are some recent researches that give a picture thereof (Ilišin et al., 2013).

 The basic characteristics of volunteering are voluntarism, performed without remuneration and general usefulness, which are manifested as mutual support, provision of services and active inclusion in society (Barić, 2008).
-The official definition of volunteering is contained in the Act on Volunteering (Zakon o volonterstvu, NN 58/07, 22/13) which reads: “as an investment of personal time, effort, knowledge and skills out of free will with which services and activities are executed for the well-being of another person or wider public, without existence of any conditions of providing a financial reward or seeking any other material benefit for volunteering accomplished“.
+The official definition of volunteering is contained in the Act on Volunteering ( Zakon o volonterstvu, NN 58/07, 22/13, 84/21) which reads: “as an investment of personal time, effort, knowledge and skills out of free will with which services and activities are executed for the well-being of another person or wider public, without existence of any conditions of providing a financial reward or seeking any other material benefit for volunteering accomplished“.

 Volunteering differs in terms of its duration and frequency.
 Long-term volunteering is the one that a volunteer performs regularly and continuously on a weekly basis for a period of at least three months without interruption.
 Short-term volunteering is what a volunteer performs one-time or periodically in limited time of duration.

-Based on the same Act, eight activities are recognized that cannot be considered voluntary: 1. performing those services or activities that are in contravention of the RC Constitution, laws and international obligations; 2. performing services and activities that imply the payment of cash benefits or property gains without the establishment of employment; 3. performing jobs for an employer that have the characteristics of employment-based relationship; 4. professional training for work without the employment relationship established by special regulations; 5. performing services or activities that are formally agreed between the two parties (except when it comes to a contract on volunteering); 6. performing services and activities that are considered to be binding between the two persons on the basis of laws or other regulations; 7. executing services in accordance with court decisions and judgments; 8. performing services or activities that are common in close relationships; 9. internships and other forms of training of persons who are employed for the first time in the profession for which they were educated, that is, who in this way acquire work experience which is determined by law or other regulations as a condition for performing the jobs of the profession for which they were trained.
+Based on the same Act, nine activities are recognized that cannot be considered voluntary: 1. performing those services or activities that are in contravention of the Republic of Croatia Constitution, laws and international obligations; 2. performing services and activities that imply the payment of cash benefits or property gains without the establishment of employment; 3. performing jobs for an employer that have the characteristics of employment-based relationship; 4. professional training for work without the employment relationship established by special regulations; 5. performing services or activities that are formally agreed between the two parties (except when it comes to a contract on volunteering); 6. performing services and activities that are considered to be binding between the two persons on the basis of laws or other regulations; 7. executing services in accordance with court decisions and judgments; 8. performing services or activities that are common in close relationships; 9. internships and other forms of training of persons who are employed for the first time in the profession for which they were educated, that is, who in this way acquire work experience which is determined by law or other regulations as a condition for performing the jobs of the profession for which they were trained.